 Where You’re Located and Your Hauling Radius

-Your radius of operation plays a part in your premium, and so does your main location.
+Your radius of operation plays a part in your premium, and so does your primary location.
 Rural businesses could pay less for box truck insurance because there’s less traffic (and less traffic means less chance of an accident).
-Crossing state lines can also play a factor in your rates, and so can your location.
+Crossing state lines can also play a factor in your rates.

 Now, all of these factors affect box truck insurance rates.
 So, how can you know for sure how much your particular business will pay?
 The best way is to get a truck insurance quote.
 That will give you the most accurate idea of how much box truck insurance will cost for your business.